Diocese of 's-Hertogenbosch

-The Roman Catholic Diocese of 's-Hertogenbosch (Dioecesis Buscoducensis) is a diocese of the Catholic church in the Netherlands.
+The Diocese of 's-Hertogenbosch (Dioecesis Buscoducensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in the Netherlands.
 The modern diocese was created in 1853.
-It is a suffragan of the archdiocese of Utrecht.
+It is a suffragan of the Archdiocese of Utrecht.
 It is currently led by bishop Gerard de Korte.
 Its see is St John's Cathedral, 's-Hertogenbosch.

 History

 The city of 's-Hertogenbosch (Hertzogenbusch, Sylva Ducis) was founded in 1184, but with the surrounding territory, was included in the Diocese of Liège until 12 March 1561.
 At that time, to check the spread of Protestantism, Pope Pius IV raised it to the dignity of a see, and made it suffragan to the archdiocese of Mechelen.
 The first bishop was the theologian Francis Sonnius (1562–69), afterwards transferred to the see of Antwerp.
 His successors suffered in the political disorders and wars of the last quarter of the 16th century.

 When after a long siege the city was captured by Prince Frederick Henry (14 September 1629) and held in the name of the States-General, the sixth bishop, Michael Ophovius, was obliged to abandon his see, which he did in a solemn procession, surrounded by his clergy, and bearing with him a famous miraculous statue of the Blessed Virgin which he placed in safety at Brussels.

 Joseph de Bergaigne (1638–47) was little more than bishop in name.
 He was unable to assert his right to the see, and exercised his functions as best he could from Geldrop.
 By the Treaty of Westphalia (1648) the entire territory of the diocese was recognized as a permanent conquest of the Dutch Republic, and made directly subject to the jurisdiction of the States General.
 The exercise of the Catholic religion was forbidden by law, and the pertinent decrees were applied with rigour.
 Roman Catholic priests, however, continued their ministry in secret.
 The diocese became a simple mission, governed by a Vicar Apostolic who was usually a titular bishop.

 The diocese of 's-Hertogenbosch was administered in this fashion until 1853.
 In 1810 Napoleon had tried to create another diocese under that name, inclusive of the territory known as the Bouches du Rhin, and obtained a titular for the new see in the person of the imperial courtier, Monsignor Van Camp.
 A similar failure awaited the attempt, authorized by the Concordat of 27 August 1827, to divide all of the Netherlands into two large dioceses, Amsterdam and 's-Hertogenbosch.